tshepang/blog/content/Romance (1999).md

 characters that are given a chance to speak blubber way too much philosophical non-sense.
-Many of the scenes are tiring, for example showing the entire sequence of a woman undressing, or being bonded for sexual pleasure\... twice.
+Many of the scenes are tiring, for example showing the entire sequence of a woman undressing, or being bonded for sexual pleasure... twice.
 There is likely a message here, but am perhaps too dumb to notice.